Michael Nelson (footballer): Post-Blyth Spartans career

 On 1 December 2021, Nelson joined his former club Hartlepool United as assistant manager to the newly appointed Graeme Lee.
 Following the departure of Lee, he was named as the club's caretaker manager on 5 May 2022.
 Nelson took charge of Hartlepool United one game only; a 2–0 home defeat to Colchester United on 7 May 2022.
 He left the club on 7 June 2022.

 On 1 September 2022, Nelson returned to another one of his former clubs when he joined Scunthorpe United to assist interim manager Tony Daws.
 On 28 November 2022, Daws stepped down to return to his role as academy manager with Nelson becoming interim manager.
 His first match as an interim manager took place on 3 December 2022, in a 4–1 loss against Notts County.
 He had to wait until 7 January 2023 to get his first win as the Irons manager when the club beat Maidenhead United 3–0.
 Following Scunthorpe United's takeover and appointment of a new permanent manager in Jimmy Dean, Nelson was retained as head coach.
 On 7 June 2023, he announced his departure from the club, citing personal reasons.

 On 15 June 2023, Nelson left Scunthorpe to take up a job closer to his home, becoming Football Academy Manager at Park View Academy of Sport while also working as a first team coach at part-time side Chester-Le-Street United.

+In July 2026, Nelson joined National League North club South Shields as a 16s-19s academy coach.